-- Local government employers may have industrial agreements that provide pay and entitlements specific to their workforce.
-The Municipal Employees Award or parts of it, may not apply if employees are covered by an industrial agreement. - The Municipal Employees Award may not apply to employees whose local government employer transferred from the national industrial relations system to the state system on 1 January 2023.
-More information is available at www.demirs.wa.gov.au/local-government-transfer.
+Step 1 All local government employers are in the state industrial relations system.
+Is the local government authority covered by the Municipal Employees Local government employers may have industrial (enterprise) agreements that provide pay and entitlements specific to their workforce.
+Award?
+The Municipal Employees Award or parts of it, may not apply if employees are covered by an industrial agreement.
+Contact the Human Resources area of the local government for information on any relevant industrial agreement.
+Step 2 Is the employee's job covered by the Municipal Employees Award?

-Refer to the human resources area of the local government to check whether this award applies.

-Step 2

-Is the employee's job covered by the Municipal Employees Award?
 The Municipal Employees Award sets pay rates, working hours and other employment arrangements for 'outside' works and services employees employed by local government authorities working as: